idio/spotlight-model-editor/README.md

 # Spotlight Model's Editor

-Idio's Spotlight Model Editor allows you to create associations between word forms and a DBPedia topic or concept, thus improving the coverage of the topic extraction tool we use.
+Idio's Spotlight Model Editor allows you to manually tweak dbpedia spotlight's models.
+Thus it allows you to manually:

+  - Add new Surface Forms
+  - Add new Topics
+  - Create associations between surface forms and dbpedia uris
+  - Remove associations between surface forms and dbpedia uris
+  - Make surface forms spottable
+  - Make surface forms no spottable
+  - Modify the context vectors

 In order to use the Model Editor, you will need: